nla/outbackcdx/README.md

 Status and Limitations
 ----------------------

 A couple of institutions are using this in production.
+We (National Library of Australia) use it for a ~1 TB (compressed), 8 billion record index.

 * The dashabord / admin GUI is not fully functional yet
 * Documentation could be improved a lot